AnonymouX47/term-image/README.md

 ## Usage

+### Library
+See the [tutorial](https://term-img.readthedocs.io/en/latest/library/tutorial.html) for a more detailed introduction and the [reference](https://term-img.readthedocs.io/en/latest/library/reference/index.html) for full descriptions and details of the available features.

 ### CLI (Command-Line Interface)
-Run `term-img --help` to see full usage info.
+Run `term-img --help` to see the full usage info and list of options.

 ### TUI (Text-based/Terminal User Interface)
 The controls are **context-based** and displayed at the bottom of the terminal window.